But some pet owners are concerned about the safety of vaccines and a minority are deciding not to vaccinate.

 Professional veterinary organisations and evidence-based veterinary medicine uphold that vaccination effectively prevents the spread of deadly viruses.

-It is also worth remembering that if you choose to not vaccinate your pet you may face restrictions relating to your pet.
+It's also worth remembering that if you choose to not vaccinate your pet you may face some restrictions.

 For example, kennels and catteries often have requirements for pets to have regular and complete vaccination records and some may refuse to take pets that are not up to date.